University of Medicine, Mandalay: Campus

 The university has been at its present site in Chanayethazan since 1955.
 The current building complex was completed in 1991.
 The Mandalay General Hospital (MGH) and the Mandalay Workers' Hospital have been the university's main teaching hospitals since the beginning.
 Today, the university also uses a 300-bed Teaching Hospital and five specialist hospitals in the city of Mandalay, and five regional general hospitals around the city - 13 hospitals in total.

 Admissions

-The University of Medicine, Mandalay is one of the most selective schools in the nation as the medical schools continue to be the top choice amongst prospective college students in Myanmar.
-The school admits about 300 students per year based solely on their Basic Education High School (college entrance) exam scores.
+The University of Medicine, Mandalay is one of the most selective schools in the country.
+The school admits about 300 students per year based solely on their University Entrance Examination scores.

 Programs

 The university is one of three universities in Myanmar that offers undergraduate, graduate and doctoral degrees.